Diffusionless transformation: Classification and definitions

 This is homogeneous, as straight lines are transformed into new straight lines.
 Examples of such transformations include a cubic lattice increasing in size on all three axes (dilation) or shearing into a monoclinic structure.

-Shuffles, aptly named, refer to the minute displacement of atoms within the unit cell.
-Notably, pure shuffles typically do not induce a modification in the shape of the unit cell; instead, they predominantly impact its symmetry and overall structural configuration.
+Shuffles, as the name suggests, involve the small movement of atoms within the unit cell.
+As a result, pure shuffles do not normally result in a shape change of the unit cell - only its symmetry and structure.

-Phase transformations typically give rise to the formation of an interface delineating the transformed and parent materials.
-The energy requisite for establishing this new interface is contingent upon its characteristics, specifically how well the two structures interlock.
-An additional energy consideration arises when the transformation involves a change in shape.
-In such instances, if the new phase is constrained by the surrounding material, elastic or plastic deformation may occur, introducing a strain energy term.
-The interplay between these interfacial and strain energy terms significantly influences the kinetics of the transformation and the morphology of the resulting phase.
-Notably, in shuffle transformations characterized by minimal distortions, interfacial energies tend to predominate, distinguishing them from lattice-distortive transformations where the impact of strain energy is more pronounced.
+Phase transformations normally result in the creation of an interface between the transformed and parent material.
+The energy required to generate this new interface will depend on its nature - essentially how well the two structures fit together.
+An additional energy term occurs if the transformation includes a shape change since, if the new phase is constrained by the surrounding material, this may give rise to elastic or plastic deformation and hence a strain energy term.
+The ratio of these interfacial and strain energy terms has a notable effect on the kinetics of the transformation and the morphology of the new phase.
+Thus, shuffle transformations, where distortions are small, are dominated by interfacial energies and can be usefully separated from lattice-distortive transformations where the strain energy tends to have a greater effect.

 A subclassification of lattice-distortive displacements can be made by considering the dilutional and shear components of the distortion.
 In transformations dominated by the shear component, it is possible to find a line in the new phase that is undistorted from the parent phase while all lines are distorted when the dilation is predominant.
 Shear-dominated transformations can be further classified according to the magnitude of the strain energies involved compared to the innate vibrations of the atoms in the lattice and hence whether the strain energies have a notable influence on the kinetics of the transformation and the morphology of the resulting phase.
 If the strain energy is a significant factor, then the transformations are dubbed martensitic, if not the transformation is referred to as quasi-martensitic.